bromlu/Language-Translation-Project/README.md

 ### Run

-TODO
+I used IntelliJ with the Antlr plugin to run this.
+After installing the plugin [https://plugins.jetbrains.com/plugin/7358-antlr-v4-grammar-plugin](Antlr IntelliJ plugin) simply right click on the grammar and hit "generate Antlr Recognizer."
+Then mark the "out" folder as source, then go ahead and run the InfixTranslator file.
+The translated input file will appear in the console.

 ### Dependency

-You will need to download the antlr runtime in order to run this project.
+You will need to download the Antlr runtime in order to run this project.
 Here is a link to their website [https://www.antlr.org/](Antlr).